With all of the sitting, slouching, typing, and more sitting we do it’s no secret that a lot of people have low back pain.

 • Find something you can prop your foot up on – could be a chair, bench, wall…couch…

 • Place one foot back against the prop so that the top of your foot is touching it.
 Make sure your knee is as close the wall as you can get it, while maintaining an upright position.
+The closer to the wall, the more advanced/difficult the stretch will be.

 • Place the other foot on the floor in a 1/2 kneeling position.
+Make sure you keep the weight in the heel here, and you are sitting back into the back leg/knee.

 • Put hands overhead for a deeper stretch.
 This is going to open up the hip flexor, and the quadricep as well.

-• Get into a 1/2 kneeling position.
+• Get into a 1/2 kneeling position with a wider stance than normal.

 • Place your hands on the floor inside your front knee.